 Sa Punta de S'Aguila

-Sa Punta de S’Aguila is a newly renovated luxury villa in Majorca whose name translates as ‘Eagle’s Point’, and you can easily see why.
-Cleverly built into the countryside which surrounds it in typical Majorcan style, using terracotta tiles and...
+Sa Punta de S’Aguila is a luxury villa in Majorca that has been newly renovated for the 2016 season.
+Its name translates as ‘Eagle’s Point’, and you can easily see why.
+Cleverly built into the countryside which surrounds it in typical Majorcan...

 Destination Guide: Majorca

-The beautiful island of Majorca, or Mallorca as it is also known, the largest of the Balearics, offers the perfect combination of action alongside rest and relaxation.
+The beautiful island of Majorca, or Mallorca as it is also known, the largest of the Balearics, offers the perfect combination of action alongside rest and relaxation for the ultimate luxury villa holiday.

 Nature lovers shouldn’t miss the almond trees in blossom, or some of the amazing bird life the island is home to.

-A short drive away you can wander round port towns, such as Port Andratx, enjoying its boutique shops and bars and pretty marina; or Inca, the island’s largest town with bustling market and leather goods for sale.
+A short drive away from your luxury villa you can wander round port towns, such as Port Andratx, enjoying its boutique shops and bars and pretty marina; or Inca, the island’s largest town with bustling market and leather goods for sale.
 Then there’s Majorca’s capital, La Palma, ideal for a night out or a weekend jolly.

 For outdoorsy types, there is an embarrassment of stunning beaches, from the famous Alcudia beach to the quieter well-kept secrets such as Cala Tuent way up on the north-west side.
 From snorkelling to cycling, there’s an activity to suit fun-seekers of every age and ability, too.